Shystie: Recent activity

 In April and July 2011, Shystie released two mixtapes entitled You're Welcome and Blue Magic.

 In September, Shystie modelled for English designer Nasir Mazhar at the London Fashion Week and was featured in Vogue for her performance.

 In March 2012, Shystie released a promotional single and video for "Bad Gyal" and, in August, released her second promotional single and video for "Feel It", both from her EP Pink Mist, which was produced by LzBeatz.

 In February 2013, Shystie modelled and performed at London Fashion Week again, and was featured in Vogue for the second time.
 The next month Shystie and Azealia Banks went from being friends to enemies after Banks posted on Twitter that Shystie and Azealia's "Control It" video was "bogus" and "not Azalea".
 Shystie released a diss track directed at Banks called "Doppelganger".
 The track replaced "Control It" as the third track on Pink Mist.

 On 28 April 2013, Shystie released her EP independently through her in-house team Starwork Music, entitled Pink Mist via iTunes.
 It debuted at number 4 in the charts.

-Between August and December that year, Shystie supported Kendrick Lamar on the European leg of his tour, and went on to perform in fifteen other countries.
-She was scheduled to model at New York Fashion Week and do more acting in 2014.